nithyaak7/Data-Cleaning-in-SQL/README.md

 # Data-Cleaning-in-SQL
-This project showcases cleaning the raw Nashville Housing Dataset using SQL.
+This project showcases cleaning the raw Nashville Housing Dataset using MySQL.